dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 ## 1. User API
 ---

 User API enables you to manage user information.
-The methods can be used to create, update, and delete user objects and retrieve user data in mass or filtered by user ID.
+The methods are used to create, update, and delete user objects and retrieve user data in mass or filtered by user ID.
 The endpoint of User API are described in section.

 ### List users